gitnik17/transly/README.rst

 Transly
 =======
-Transly is a sequence to sequence Bi-directional LSTM Encoder-Decoder model that's trained on the `CMU pronouncing dictionary`_, `IIT Bombay English-Hindi Parallel Corpus`_ and `IIT Kharagpur transliteration corpus`_.
+Transly is a sequence to sequence Bi-directional LSTM Encoder-Decoder model with Bahdanau Attention that's trained on the
+`CMU pronouncing dictionary`_, `IIT Bombay English-Hindi Parallel Corpus`_ and `IIT Kharagpur transliteration corpus`_.